dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --no_subspecies
 ```
 > Above command will select one sequence per taxon per locus based on the longest available sequence.
 The minimum base pair length is 150.
 The no_subspecies option is used.
+Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f translate --table standard -l 150 -t bin/Loci/Taxa_List.txt
 ```
 > Above command will select one sequence per taxon per locus based on the longest translatable sequence.
 The standard code is used for translation for all input fasta files.
 The minimum base pair length is 150.
 Subspecies are included.
+Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --no_subspecies --randomize
 ```
 > Above command will select one sequence per taxon per locus randomly.
 The minimum base pair length is 150.
 The no_subspecies option is used.
+Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --allseqs
 ```
 > Above command will select all sequences per taxon per locus that pass the minimum base pair length of 150.
 Subspecies are included.
+Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f translate --table vertmtdna -l 150 -t bin/Loci/Taxa_List.txt --allseqs
 ```
 > Above command will select all sequences per taxon per locus that pass translation (using vertebrate mitochondrial code) and the minimum base pair length of 150.
 Subspecies are included.
+Action is performed for all fasta files located in the `Filter/` directory.

 Several outputs are created in the specified input directory (one for every input fasta file):